General Studies Paper 1 (GS1): UPSC Civil Services Mains Examination – 2019

 Preparing for UPSC 2020?
 Download ClearIAS Current Affairs Backgrounder!

 The book is highly useful for IAS aspirants preparing for UPSC 2020.
-The book will also be a great value addition for candidates attending UPSC Interview in 2019-20.
+The book will also be a great value addition for candidates attending UPSC interviews in 2019-20.